(Post updated 09/2023)

 I admit I cried during the movie Wonder Woman.
 I found the scene where Diana helps to liberate the villagers quite overwhelming; I still do.
 I cried not because it was particularly well choreographed or acted (although I think it was all those things too).
 It was because it reminded me of the wonder women in my life: my mum, my wife, my daughter; of what they could be, but also of what they couldn’t be at the same time.
 I cried because I wished the scenes where Diana barged through no-man’s land, flipped a tank on its roof and soared through a church tower were real.
 But of course it wasn’t.
 This made me sad.

-With around seven and a half billion passengers along for the ride, spaceship earth is a pretty packed place.
+With around 8.1 billion passengers along for the ride, spaceship earth is a pretty packed place.
 But unlike the Titanic there are no lifeboats to preferentially board if this ship goes down.
 Of course that doesn’t stop us from establishing a boarding priority through building walls, creating twitter bots, or rearranging the deckchairs to assert our superiority over one another.
 And why shouldn’t we?
 Just consider the state of healthcare on this ship.
-With just under two million doctors, around three million nurses or midwifes as well as three million hospital beds on board (you do the math), I need some guarantees that I can get to the front of this queue should I fall ill or get injured.
+With around 11-13 million doctors, 30 million nurses or midwifes as well as 15-20 million hospital beds on board (you do the math), I need some guarantees that I can get to the front of this queue should I fall ill or get injured.

 But hold on to your seats, it gets worse.
-The average global take-home wage for those on board with earning potential is just over £11,000 per annum, around 87% of us don’t have a fixed broadband internet connection and just over half have no access to the internet in any way or form (good luck submitting those academic manuscripts or catching up on Game of Thrones).
+The average global take-home wage for those on board with earning potential is just over £18,700 per annum, around 70-85% of us don’t have a fixed broadband internet connection and just over half have no access to the internet in any way or form (good luck submitting those academic manuscripts or catching up on The Witcher).

 Growing up ignorant